jacknlliu/robot_learning/README.md

 # robot_learning
-Collections of robot learning algorithm including codes and demo videos.
+Collections of robot learning algorithm including codes and demo videos, and experiment paradigms in engineering way.